-LDCs to effectively manage all the administrative issues in order to apply for a trade preference, are external to EBA, while others, like the strict Rules of Origin (RoO), are internal to the new EU initiative.
-In addition, granting full market access does not necessarily translate into increased exports from LDCs because of trade arrangements which pre-existed EBA.
-For instance, the 36 LDCs which are also part of the Cotonou agreement may prefer to export under the Cotonou agreement rather than under EBA, even though tariffs are zero in both schemes.
-This is for two reasons.
-The first is that EBA does not introduce particular improvements regarding entry conditions into the EU market with respect to the Cotonou agreement (tariffs faced by African, Caribbean and Pacific countries (ACPs) were already very low or zero for a large number of commodities).
-In other words, many products exported by ACPs did no gain any additional tariff preference from the new initiative.
-The same reasoning may be made for those LDCs which already enjoyed duty-free access to EU under the ordinary GSP.
+Cotonou agreement because tariffs faced by ACPs were already very low or even zero for a large amount of commodities.
+In other words, many products exported by ACPs did no gain any additional tariff preference from the new initiative: they already enjoyed duty-free or quota-free entry into the EU.
+The same reasoning may be made for those EBA countries which already enjoyed duty-free access to EU under the ordinary GSP when exporting non-sensitive products before 2001.
 The second reason refers to the evidence that the RoO of the arrangement signed by ACPs are far less restrictive than those under EBA.
-This would make the use of EBA preferences more difficult and costly than the use of other preferential treatments (i.e, Brenton 2003; UNCTAD 2003).
+This would make the use of EBA preferences more difficult and costly than the recourse to other preferential treatment (i.e, Brenton 2003; UNCTAD 2003).

 All these considerations, however, do not necessarily mean that EBA is uneffective in encouraging LDC exports to the EU.
-This remains an open question which will be addressed in this paper.
-One method of evaluating whether a preferential treatment encourages the exports of preferred countries is the gravity equation.
+This remains an open question which will be addressed throughout this paper.
+One method of evaluating whether a preferential treatment encourges the exports of preferred countries is the gravity equation.
 This model, in its basic form, posits the idea that trade is positively affected by the economic mass of the trading countries, which is gauged by their GDP and population, and negatively influenced by the geographical distance between them.
 The appeal of the gravity equation derives from the opportunity it offers for modelling deviations from the normal pattern of trade, where normal is simply meant to be the trade determined by the variables usually referred to as gravitational variables (GDP, population and distance) in the absence of any other disturbance.
-Deviations from the normal level of trade are captured by augmenting the model with all the factors that may hinder or promote bilateral trade flows, such as a common border, language, religion, or past colonial ties.
+Deviations from the normal level of trade are captured by augmenting the model with all the factors that may hinder or favour bilateral trade flow, such as a common border, language, past colonial ties and religion.
 Preferential trade policies certainly belong to this kind of factor because they entail unilateral reductions in trade barriers granted by developed to DC.
 Hence, other things being equal, they are expected to stimulate exports from DC to the preference-giving country, so yielding a higher flow of trade than that which would "normally" be expected.